 PEG is a synthetic polymer that, when crosslinked, forms a hydrophilic and bio-inert hydrogel that can be a scaffold for cell culturing.
-PEG is capable of having cells seeded within it by adding proteins such as fibronectin and collagen or RGD peptide sequences to promote cell adhesion, which this synthetic material does not naturally possess [10].
-Young's modulus of PEG can fit within the range of native healthy lung tissue or fibrotic tissue based on the percent concentration added to the solution [10].
+PEG is capable of having cells seeded within it by adding proteins such as fibronectin and collagen or RGD peptide sequences to promote cell adhesion and degradation, which this synthetic material does not naturally possess [7].
+Young's modulus of PEG can fit within the range of native healthy lung tissue or fibrotic tissue based on the percent concentration added to the solution [7].
+PEG was the design choice of the prior semester and the benefits and difficulties during that semester are factored into the design matrix discussion.